EE274 (Fall 25): Homework-3

 -

-, what the fundamental limit to which you can compress this sequence, i.e. what is -order empirical entropy of the sequence as ? -
+TAP=3, noise_prob=0.01, what is the fundamental limit to which you can compress this sequence, i.e. what is -order empirical entropy of the sequence for and large ? -

 [5 points] Next, we encode noisy-LFSR sequence with parameters

-is wrong.
-Argue:- Why these results still make sense and do not contradict theory?
+TAP=3,7is at its minima fork=TAPvalue and then increases as we further increasekwhich seems to suggest the result we saw inQ4.1is wrong.
+Argue:- Why do these results still make sense and do not contradict theory?

-, the model is not able to compress the data as well?
+TAP=15, even for context sizek=15, why is the model not able to compress the data very well?

 -

-[10 points] Instead of using Adaptive Arithmetic coding, Noah suggested that if we know the source parameters (i.e.
+[10 points] Instead of using Adaptive Arithmetic coding, Jiwon suggested that if we know the source parameters (i.e.

 NOTE: References provided with Lecture 9 on Context-based Arithmetic Coding will be useful in attempting this problem (SCL implementation of adaptive arithmetic coding, notes, slides, etc.)